+Status Operational

+Туре Availability-based

+Financial Close February 2010

 Date Operational January 2013

 Date of Concession Expiry January 2038

 Design and Build Contractor Abigroup Contractors Pty Limited

 FM Contractor Lend Lease Infrastructure

-Senior Funding Banking funding currently provided by Australia and New of the State of Victoria

-Zealand Banking Group Limited; Banco Bilbao Vizcaya Argentaria, S.A.
-Hong Kong Branch; Banco Santander S.A., Hong Kong Branch; National Australia Bank Limited; Sumitomo Mitsui Banking Corporation; The Bank of Tokyo-Mitsubishi UFJ, Ltd., Melbourne Branch; The Royal Bank of Scotland plc, Australia Branch; WestLB AG, Sydney Branch; DBS; Chinatrust; and Commonwealth Bank of Australia
+Senior Funding Banking funding currently provided by Australia and New Zealand Banking Group Limited; Banco Bilbao Vizcaya Argentaria, S.A.
+Hong Kong Branch; Banco Santander S.A., Hong Kong Branch; National Australia Bank Limited; Sumitomo Mitsui Banking Corporation; The Bank of Tokyo- Mitsubishi UFJ, Ltd., Melbourne Branch; The Royal Bank of Scotland plc, Australia Branch; WestLB AG, Sydney Branch; DBS; Chinatrust; and Commonwealth Bank of Australia

-Client The Minister for Roads and Ports on behalf of the Crown in right
+Client The Minister for Roads and Ports on behalf of the Crown in right of the State of Victoria

 Interest to be acquired 33.33 per cent.

+Residual Value Interest No

 Investment Volume AUD 890 million

-Tor Bank School, UK

-Description New build school for pupils with Special Education Needs in

-Northern Ireland

-Tor Bank School was completed in October 2012 and is a brand new development accommodating 164 pupils with severe learning difficulties in the 3-19 age range.
+Tor Bank School, UK Description New build school for pupils with Special Education Needs in Northern Ireland Tor Bank School was completed in October 2012 and is a brand new development accommodating 164 pupils with severe learning difficulties in the 3-19 age range.
 The old building was deficient in terms of size, layout and overall area with more than 40 per cent. of the teaching accommodation comprised of temporary classrooms.
 The school was lacking in specialist teaching areas which created difficulties for the delivery of the curriculum.
 The new scheme has rectified all these issues.

-Date Operational October 2012

-Design and Build Contractor John Graham (Dromore) Limited

-FM Contractor Graham Asset Management Limited

-Senior Funding Bank funding provided by Aviva Commercial Finance Limited

-Client South Eastern Education and Library Board

-Investment Volume £13.0 million
+Status Operational Availability-based Type Financial Close March 2011 Date Operational October 2012 Date of Concession Expiry October 2037 Design and Build Contractor John Graham (Dromore) Limited FM Contractor Graham Asset Management Limited Bank funding provided by Aviva Commercial Finance Limited Senior Funding South Eastern Education and Library Board Client 70 per cent.
+Interest to be acquired Residual Value Interest No £13.0 million Investment Volume

-Women's College Hospital, Canada
+Women's College Hospital, Canada Description

-Design, build, finance and maintain a hospital in Toronto
+Description Design, build, finance and maintain a hospital in Toronto

 The project is for the design, build, finance and maintenance of the new Women's College Hospital Project in Toronto, Ontario.
-The new replacement hospital development will be a multi-storey building (approximately 430,000 square feet) consisting of ambulatory care, surgical research and educational facilities, as well as administrative, parking, and other non-clinical space to support Women's College Hospital's comprehensive and integrated approach to providing quality women's health care to patients with a need for diagnostics, extended treatments and chronic care.
+The new replacement hospital development will be a multi- storey building (approximately 430,000 square feet) consisting of ambulatory care, surgical research and educational facilities, as well as administrative, parking, and other non-clinical space to support Women's College Hospital's comprehensive and integrated approach to providing quality women's health care to patients with a need for diagnostics, extended treatments and chronic care.

 The project is being delivered in two phases.
 The first phase became operational in May 2013 and partial payments from the authority started at that time.

 Status Construction (although see above)

+Туре Availability-based

 Financial Close July 2010

-Date Operational Expected to be fully operational in March 2016 and Bondfield Construction Company Limited
+Date Operational Expected to be fully operational in March 2016

+Date of Concession Expiry April 2043

+Design and Build Contractor Joint venture between Walsh Construction Company Canada and Bondfield Construction Company Limited

+FM Contractor Black & McDonald Limited

+Senior Funding Bank funding provided by Banco Espirito Santo de Investimento S.A.
+(New York Branch), Crédit Agricole Corporate and Investment Bank, ING Capital LLC and Société Générale (Canada Branch)

+Client Women's College Hospital

+Interest to be acquired 100 per cent.

+Residual Value Interest No

+Investment Volume C\$ 272.7 million